 Quadrant Text

-Quadrant is a contemporary Ionic amalgamating aspects of the well-known Clarendon genre across different continents with freedom and affection.
+Quadrant is a contemporary ionic amalgamating aspects of the well-known Clarendon genre across different continents with freedom and affection.
 It draws on the original ionics of British giants, Miller & Richard and Stephenson, Blake & Co., the transplanted Antiques of the American Type Founders, and the imported and renamed sorts from Australia’s F.T.
 Wimble & Co.

 Quadrant Text in use: Surfing World, designed by Stuart Geddes and Ziga Testen